bchin224/my_personal_kanban_client/README.md

 - Build button for adding cards
 - Got React Modal to open and close through button click

+2/19
+- Adjusted modal sizing
+- Made handleChange and handleCreate functions
+- Renamed all cardData to card to match the django card_views.py
+- Successfully made axios POST request to create a card

 ## Technologies
 * HTML/SCSS